Drax Group Advances Share Buyback Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Drax Group plc has executed a share buyback program, purchasing 103,300 of its ordinary shares on the London Stock Exchange, with prices ranging between 724.5 and 733 pence per share.
-This move is part of a larger strategy announced in July 2025, which has seen the company acquire a total of 1,144,805 shares for treasury, potentially enhancing shareholder value and adjusting the company’s capital structure.
+Drax Group plc has executed a share buyback program, purchasing 67,184 of its ordinary shares on the London Stock Exchange at a volume-weighted average price of 700.8093 pence per share.
+This transaction is part of a broader initiative announced in August 2024, aimed at enhancing shareholder value by reducing the number of shares in circulation, thereby potentially increasing the value of remaining shares.

-The most recent analyst rating on (GB:DRX) stock is a Buy with a £831.00 price target.
-To see the full list of analyst forecasts on Drax Group plc stock, see the GB:DRX Stock Forecast page.

 Spark’s Take on GB:DRX Stock